PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 The National Council on Teacher Quality (NCTQ) named Pittsburgh Public Schools a winner in its first-ever Great Districts for Great Teachers initiative.
 NCTQ chose PPS after a rigorous 18-month evaluation of data, policies and teacher input, which included surveys and focus groups with over 300 PPS teachers, proving the District is a national leader in developing and caring for great teachers, so that they, in turn, can deliver great instruction to their students.

-The Pittsburgh Promise celebrates 10 years!
+The Pittsburgh Promise Scholarships!

 Our CTE programs have expanded.

-The Summer Dreamers Academy receives national recognition.
+The Summer Dreamers Academy Celebrates 10 Years.

 Free SAT Exams for Juniors.